ietf-wg-ccwg/draft-ietf-ccwg-bbr/draft-ietf-ccwg-bbr.md

 sample (rs) that are not defined below are defined in
 {{delivery-rate-samples}}, "Delivery Rate Samples".

+In this document, "acknowledged" or "delivered" data means any transmitted data that the remote transport endpoint has confirmed that it has received, e.g., via a QUIC ACK Range {{RFC9000}}, TCP cumulative acknowledgment {{RFC793}}, or TCP SACK ("Selective Acknowledgment") block {{RFC2018}}.

 ## Transport Connection State {#transport-connection-state}

 C.delivered: The total amount of data (tracked in octets or in packets)